 Teenagers are strange and fascinating creatures.
 One moment they’re all sweetness and light and the next they turn into hormone-fueled beasts that can test the patience of even the most stoic of parents.
 No one ever said it would be easy, but while every teen and every family are unique, no one ever said it would be this hard either.
 When parenting teenagers, help may sometimes be needed whether it is the advice of a friend or a professional.
 Explore practical and effective methods to break through the communication barriers with your teenager, creating a foundation of trust and understanding for a closer relationship.
 Here are a few things to keep in mind on how to parent a teenager.

 Science has a few solid explanations for the otherwise unexplainable behavior of the modern teen.
 The decision-making portions of their brains are not yet fully developed and add hormones to this mix and you have a child who is trying to act like an adult but truly lacks the capability to do so.

 We can expect certain respectful behavior from our teens to help maintain harmony in the family, but without clear direction and firm rules teens are more likely than not to lose sight of their goals and find themselves in situations they’re not prepared for.

-If you’re the parent of a teen and feel like you’re at the end of your rope, some of these tips for how to parent a teenager could help save your sanity and help your teen adjust their behavior and restore your healthy relationship as a loving parent and child.
+If you’re the parent of a teen and feel like you’re at the end of your rope, some of these tips for how to parent a teenager could help save your sanity.
+It is possible to help your teen adjust their behavior and restore your healthy relationship as a loving parent and child.